 The Associated Students of the University of Hawai'i at Windward Community College (ASUH-WCC) have an organized student government to develop a program of activities for students and members of the community.
-Last year ASUH-WCC sponsored the College newspaper, Ka'Ohana, the College literary magazine, Pueo, and other educational, cultural, and social activities.
+Last year ASUH-WCC co-sponsored the College literary magazine, Pueo, and other educational, cultural, and social activities.